joaompinto/aurora/aurora/web/docs/structure.md

 # Project Structure

 ## Root Files
-- `app.py`: Defines the Flask application, main route `/`, and `/execute` API endpoint to run shell commands and return output as JSON.
+- `app.py`: Defines the Flask application.
+Instead of executing shell commands locally, it now forwards commands to an Aurora agent instance (using the `aurora` package) and returns the agent's response as output.
-- `__main__.py`: Entry point script to run the Flask app, now configured to run in development mode with `debug=True`.
+- `__main__.py`: Entry point script to run the Flask app, configured to run in development mode with `debug=True`.
 Accepts an optional port argument.
 - `__init__.py`: (Empty) Marks the directory as a package.

 ## Folders